 Jeans or No Jeans?

 This is a pretty controversial issue when it comes to office attire.
-The most important thing to do here is to double check on whether jeans are or are not allowed.
+The most important thing to do here is to double-check whether jeans are or are not allowed.
 Some offices allow jeans on Fridays, others every day of the week is a jean day, and others never allow jeans.
-Better to be safe than sorry on this front and see what your office policy is on Levi's!
+Better to be safe than sorry on this front, and see your office policy on Levi’s!

 ALWAYS Dress Up Rather Than Down

-It is always, always better to be more dressed up rather than less.
-Not only will you feel more confident about your appearance and not self-conscious but it will show you put a little extra effort into how you present yourself and make a good first impression on whomever you meet.
-Just don't go overboard…there is no need to pull out a ball gown or tux out of your closet.
+It is always better to be dressed up rather than less.
+Not only will you feel more confident about your appearance and not self-conscious, but it will show you put a little extra effort into presenting yourself and making a good first impression on whomever you meet.
+Just don’t go overboard…there is no need to pull a ball gown or tux out of your closet.